Chronology

 Fall 1965

-First Brushstrokes painting is inspired by a science fiction comic-strip panel.
+First cartoon Brushstrokes painting is inspired by a science fiction comic-strip panel.
 Invented Brushstroke motifs follow.

 October 31, 1965